Where Does Sugar Enter the Blood?

 Ever wondered where does sugar enter the blood?
 We frequently consume a lot of sugar.
 Starting with cakes to tea that is sugared, from sweet potatoes to sweets, and so on.
 The list is endless.

-In addition, all foods have sugar, which is vital for our normal body functioning.
-We all know that our body uses energy in whatever activity it does.
-A simple task like chewing, for example, uses energy.Â
+In addition, all foods have sugar, which is vital for normal body functioning.
+Our bodies use energy in whatever activity we do.
+A simple task like chewing, for example, uses energy.

 The body converts the sugars to energy.
 It’s present in the form of carbohydrates.